sander-ali/Entity_Relationship_with_Knowledge_Graph/README.md

 # Entity_Relationship_with_Knowledge_Graph
 The code in this repository provides a simple and basic implementation of Knowledge graphs by leveraging named entity recognition (NER) and entity relationships.

-The relationships and recognition of name entitities are performed using pre-trained language models.
+The relationships and recognition of name entities are performed using pre-trained language models.

 The pre-trained language model extract informative facts using language representation while combining the knowledge, syntactic, and lexical knowledge.